Brietoe/Sentinel/Milestones.md

 The 6 month project timeline is broken down into three two-month-phases, **Define**, **Refine** and **Integrate**.

+Note: Specified API's are subject to schema changes.

 #	Phase One: Define
 The 'Define' phase is characterized by initial development and feature implementation.